Homeowners insurance discounts

 Extreme weather events are becoming more common, and insurers are happy to cut you a deal for powerful upgrades that can protect your home.

-Marcio Pepe, CEO of insurance startup getaquote.com, says “the hurricanes on the East Coast, hailstorms in the South, tornadoes in the Central U.S. and the horrific fires in the West Coast” are all driving up costs.
+Marcio Pepe, founder of insurance startup getaquote.com, says that “the hurricanes on the East Coast, hailstorms in the South, tornadoes in the Central U.S. and the horrific fires in the West Coast” are all driving up costs.

-Some of the protections that can trigger a discount include:
+Some home protections that can trigger a homeowners insurance discount include:

 The availability of these discounts will depend on your insurer and state.
 In Florida, for example, almost all insurers will offer discounts for hurricane straps, which keep your roof from flying off amid extreme winds.